Faringdon: Railway

 A 3.5 mi Faringdon branch line was opened in 1864 between Faringdon and the Great Western Railway (GWR) at Uffington, with construction funded by the Faringdon Railway Company (bought outright by the GWR in 1886).
 Passenger traffic peaked in 1913, but later declined to an extent that the passenger service was withdrawn in 1951.
 Goods traffic continued until the Beeching closures of 1964.
 The Faringdon railway station building remains.
 It currently houses a nursery school.

 Media

 Local news and television programmes are provided by BBC South and ITV Meridian.
 Television signals are received from the Oxford TV transmitter.

-Local radio stations are BBC Radio Oxford on 95.2 FM, Heart South on 102.6 FM, Greatest Hits Radio on 106.4, and Witney Radio which broadcasts to the town on 107.1 FM.
+Local radio stations are BBC Radio Oxford, Heart South, Greatest Hits Radio and Witney Radio.

 The town is served by the local newspapers the Herald Series and the Oxfordshire Guardian.

 Cultural pursuits

 Faringdon is notable for the dyed pigeons at Faringdon House.
 The custom of dyeing pigeons was started by the eccentric Lord Berners.
 Around the town can be seen stone plaques with comments such as "Please do not throw stones at this notice", reflecting the ongoing influence of Berners.
 Since 2004, Faringdon has held an annual weekend festival known originally as the "Faringdon Arts Festival", now as "FollyFest".
 It is generally held as a non-profit event on the last summer weekend of the school year.